 You’ll have to hold in in place for a bit until it starts to stick.
 You’ll also need to use the paintbrush to put mod podge on the sides of the rope so that it sticks to itself.

-The first little loop is the hardest, then the remaining ones are a lot easier!
+The first little loop is the hardest, but the remaining ones are a lot easier!

 Continue Wrapping Your Rope Securing with Mod Podge